labatrockwell/spacebrew-twitter/README.md

 npm install DEPENDENCY_PKG_NAME
 ```

-Packages that can be installed via npm:
+Here is a list of the packages that can be installed via npm.
+Just run the command above once for each app, switching out `DEPENDENCY_PKG_NAME` with each app's name:
 * `express`
 * `jade`
 * `nib`